RichardsGroup/LSST_training/README.md

 #### Finished:
-- Compliled a catalog of quasars and a catalog of non-AGN (not 100% pure) variables using SDSS DR7 and DR14
+- Compiled a catalog of quasars and a catalog of non-AGN (not 100% pure) variables using SDSS DR7 and DR14
 - Collected SDSS light curves for objects found above (SDSS photometry + DCR)
 - Merged in available SpIES (~90 degree^2) MIR detections for objects in the QSO and non-AGN variables catalogs
 - Merged in Gaia DR2 proper motion measurement for for objects in the QSO and non-AGN variables catalogs